 Upon completion of his sub-specialty training, Dr. Kaufman returned to Cleveland, where he practiced ophthalmology for seven years.
 In 1998, he joined Vitreo-Retinal Consultants, Inc.

 In addition to practicing retina, Dr. Kaufman has been actively involved in medical education.
 He is an Assistant Professor at the Case Western Reserve University School of Medicine.
 Dr. Kaufman teaches residents in the diagnosis and treatment of retinal disorders and leads the resident Ethics in Ophthalmology course.
 He has also been published in several professional journals.
-Dr. Kaufman was the principle investigator for the Vitreo-Retinal Consultants, Inc. site of the Verteporfin Study.
+Dr. Kaufman was the principal investigator for the Vitreo-Retinal Consultants, Inc. site of the Verteporfin Study.